JuliaPluto/ExpressionExplorer.jl/README.md

 get_rootassignee(ex)::Union{Symbol,Nothing}
 ```

-If the expression is a (simple) assignemnt at its root, return the assignee as `Symbol`, return `nothing` otherwise.
+If the expression is a (simple) assignment at its root, return the assignee as `Symbol`, return `nothing` otherwise.

 ### `is_toplevel_expr`